jacksleight/statamic-bard-texstyle/README.md

 * Add custom heading, paragraph, list, link and span styles
 * Add custom div styles for things like multi-column text and hints
-* Add spots, which are dynamic elements within a line of text
+* Add pins, which custom or dynamic elements within a line of text
 * Add attributes, like IDs, code languages or additional styling
 * A styles menu with previews of each style
 * Groups of default classes and CP styles for unstyled elements